haenelt/column_sampler/README.md

   <img src="https://github.com/haenelt/column_sampler/blob/main/img/example.gif?raw=true" width=75% height=75% alt="Illustration of GBB"/>
 </p>

-Ultrahigh field functional magnetic resonance imaging (fMRI) enables the mapping of cortical columns in living humans.
-However, fMRI still suffers from various noise source which challenges the interpretation of the measured fMRI signal.
-An accurate characterization of the BOLD point-spread function is thereby a prerequesite for better understanding of the signal.
+Ultrahigh field functional magnetic resonance imaging (fMRI) enables the mapping of cortical layers and columns in living humans.
+However, fMRI still suffers from various noise sources which challenges the interpretation of the measured fMRI signal.
+An accurate characterization of the BOLD point-spread function (PSF) is therefore a prerequisite for further understanding of the measured signal.

-This package provides functionality to segment out single cortical column on a surface mesh.
-This can be used for accurate analysis of the edge response of cortical column to study the point-spread function across cortical depth similar to [[1]](#1).
+This package provides functionality to segment out single cortical columns mapped on a surface mesh.
+This can be used to analyze the edge response at column borders to study the BOLD PSF across cortical depth similar to [[1]](#1).

-The figure above shows an example mesh which segments out one cortical column.
-A manually defined line is used around meshlines orthogonal to the path are computed.
-Data sampled onto these orthogonal lines are then used to study the edge response of cortical columns at different cortical depths.
+The figure above shows an example mesh which defines lines orthogonal to an oriented cortical columns.
+First, a path is manually drawn on a reference surface mesh.
+Then, lines are computed at different cortical depths which are oriented orthogonal to this path.
+Finally, functional contrasts can be sampled onto these lines to analyze the edge response around column borders at different cortical depths.

 ## Installation
 I recommend to use `Miniconda` to create a new python environment with `python=3.8`.
 To install the package, clone the repository and run the following line from the directory in which the repository was cloned